ccmolik/iminurgur/README.md

 * Embed verification (hashing, signing, etc.)
 * Squash random exceptions it throws
 * un-fuck code style
+* Pick a solid state of module versions for requirements.txt (aka get this up in a venv)

 # Credits
 * https://saxenarajat99.wordpress.com/2014/01/17/hiding-image-in-image-in-python-using-steganography/ for stepic shenanigans